zdennis/activerecord-import/README.markdown

 ### Conflicts With Other Gems

-`activerecord-import` adds the `.import` method onto `ActiveRecord::Base`.
+Activerecord-Import adds the `.import` method onto `ActiveRecord::Base`.
 There are other gems, such as `elasticsearch-rails`, that do the same thing.
 In conflicts such as this, there is an aliased method named `.bulk_import` that can be used interchangeably.

 If you are using the `apartment` gem, there is a weird triple interaction between that gem, `activerecord-import`, and `activerecord` involving caching of the `sequence_name` of a model.
 This can be worked around by explcitly setting this value within the model.
 For example: